superbigco/craft-vipps/README.md

 ## Vipps Overview

-This plugin providers your Craft Commerce shop with two payment alternatives:
+This plugin provides your Craft Commerce shop with two payment alternatives:

 - A normal gateway for Craft Commerce, where a customer can select Vipps when checkout out
 - Express Checkout - where a user taps the familiar, orange Vipps Checkout button and jumps right to the Vipps app to pay.